Other books byAllen Zadoff

 I Am the Mission

 He was the perfect assassin.
-No name.
+Boy Nobody: No name.
 No past.
 No remorse.
-Perfect, that is, until he began to ask questions and challenge his orders.
-Now The Program is worried that their valuable soldier has become a liability.
-And so Boy Nobody is given a new mission.
+At least until he began to ask questions and challenge his orders -- until he fell in love with his target.
+Now The Program is worried that its valuable soldier has become a liability.
+Boy Nobody, haunted by the outcome of his last assignment, is given a new mission.
 A test of sorts.
-A chance to prove his loyalty.
-His objective: Take out Eugene Moore, the owner of an extremist military training camp for teenagers.
-It sounds like a simple task, but a previous operative couldn't do it.
+A chance to show his loyalty.
+His objective: Take out Eugene Moore, the owner of a military training and indoctrination camp for teenagers.
+One target.
+Limited time frame.
+Public place.
+It sounds simple, but a previous operative couldn't do it.
 He lost the mission and is presumed dead.
-Now Boy Nobody is confident he can finish the job.
+Boy Nobody is confident he can finish the job.
 Quickly.
-But when things go awry, Boy Nobody finds himself lost in a mission where nothing is as it seems: not The Program, his allegiances, nor the truth.
-The riveting second book in Allen Zadoff's Boy Nobody series delivers heart-pounding action and a shocking new twist that makes Boy Nobody question everything he has believed.
+But when things go awry, Boy Nobody finds himself lost in a mission where nothing is as it seems: not The Program, his allegiances, or the truth.
+The riveting second book in The Unknown Assassin series by Allen Zadoff delivers heart-pounding action and thought-provoking characters, as well as a new, exotic setting; a new mission; and new secrets to be revealed.

 My Life, the Theater, and Other Tragedies